abumusasakib/ekyc/README.md

 1. **Customer captures 4 images one by one** (Customer Photo, NID Front, NID Back, or Signature).
 2. **The camera is opened** for the user to capture the images one by one.
 3. **Captured images are previewed** and saved.
 4. **Once all images are captured**, the user can proceed to the next step for submission.
+(Need to be implemented)

 ## Build and Run Setup